adriangrantdotorg/Raycast-SKILL/README.md

 ---

-## 💡 Usage Examples
+## 💡 Usage Example

 Once installed, your AI agent will automatically apply best practices when working with Raycast.
-Here are some prompts to try:
+Here’s an example prompt to try:

 ### Automation & Local Scripts